 God forbid that the conditions did not play ball (pun intended) or that the team performed badly – it’s the manager’s fault!
 These fans are the first to point fingers at the manager or coach when the team loses.

-A football field is not the place to be naked but streakers will still risk the beating of a security guard in order to run across a field with their goods on show, attracting attention and wrecking havoc.
+A football field is not the place to be naked but streakers will still risk the beating of a security guard in order to run across a field with their goods on show, attracting attention and wreaking havoc.
 We love them!

 Despite football being a game for supporters, some fans can not help getting emotionally attached.
 Their passion often leaks out of their eyes in the form of sobs when their team loses.